 Value Description

-off This I/O does not have an input delay.
+off This I/O does not have an input delay

-0 Sets the input delay to 0.
+0 Sets the input delay to 0

-1 Sets the input delay to 1.
+1 Sets the input delay to 1

-2 Sets the input delay to 2.
+2 Sets the input delay to 2

-63 Sets the input delay to 63.
+63 Sets the input delay to 63

--odt_static Value
+-odt_static value

 On-die termination (ODT) is the technology where the termination resistor for impedance matching in transmission lines is located inside a semiconductor chip instead of on a printed circuit board.
-The following table lists the possible values.
+Possible value are listed in the table below.